JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ## Get the code
-### Fork jabref into your github account
+### Fork JabRef into your GitHub account
-1. Log into your github account
+1. Log into your GitHub account
 2. Go to https://github.com/JabRef/jabref
 3. Create a fork by clicking at fork button on the right top corner
 4. A fork repository will be created under your account (https://github.com/YOUR_USERNAME/jabref)